relf/egobox/joss/paper.md

 Starting from that, one still has to tackle numerous challenges regarding the dimensionality, multi-modality and computation time.
 Different algorithms may be develop to overcome these hurdles [@Bartoli2019; @Dubreuil2020].
-A key component of such surrogate-based algorithms is the existence of an implementation of gausian process regression also known as kriging method [@Bouhlel2016].
+A key component of such surrogate-based algorithms is the existence of an implementation of gaussian process regression also known as kriging method [@Bouhlel2016].

 The Surrogate Modeling Toolbox [@SMT2018; @SMT2019] library addresses such concerns using